wuwenrui555/PhenoGraph/README.md

 Release Notes
 -------------

+### Version 1.5.5
+ * Exposed parameter `n_iterations` for Leiden, along with minor fixes to manage sorting parallelism, and updated documentation of the clustering and sorting methods.

 ### Version 1.5.4

  * Faster and more efficient sorting by size of clusters, for large nearest neighbours graph, implementing multiprocessing and faster methods for sorting.